 I’m fortunate to be teaching a semester long graduate course on mindfulness.
-I recently had a vacation in the beautiful Samui villa on Thailand and now I am ready to work.
 Having expanded my knowledge on the topic, being entrenched in continually researching it, and the incredible curiosity and inquisitiveness of my students which has led to compelling discussions has inspired me to further contemplate how my mind functions and better understand the universality of how we think, feel and behave.
 What I continue to be intrigued by is our relationship to our minds and how we treat ourselves and others based on our thoughts and feelings.

 I thought of a mindfulness exercise based on an analogy that I have been using with myself and clients that reinforces how to be compassionate to ourselves and others in the midst of being evoked by intense discomfort.
 It is simply to relate to our mind as a tantruming child.